The Redeemer Adult Choir currently meets on Sundays from 12:00-1:30 PM from September through June. If you enjoy

 Guest instrumentalists and vocalists often join us for such special occasions.
-Guest musicians invited to our sanctuary have included the Celtic band Fellswater, the Renaissonics, the Tradewinds Woodwind Quintet, the Guilded Harps Trio, a New England Conservatory’s Masters String Quartet, Boston’s Back Bay Ringers hand bell choir, sopranos Lisa Correnti and Christina DeVaughan, organists Geoffrey Wieting and Joyce Painter Rice, harpists Judith Ross and Nancy Hurrell, Celtic harpist Kate Chadbourne, mandolinist-clarinetist Richard Yospin, violist Theresa Cleary, Gospel Pianist & Worship Leader Tyronne Sutton, and numerous accomplished musicians from Lexington High School.
+Guest musicians invited to our sanctuary have included the Celtic band Fellswater, the Renaissonics, the Tradewinds Woodwind Quintet, the Guilded Harps Trio, a New England Conservatory’s Masters String Quartet, Boston’s Back Bay Ringers hand bell choir, sopranos Lisa Correnti, Mary Storandt, and Christina DeVaughan, organists Geoffrey Wieting and Joyce Painter Rice, harpists Judith Ross and Nancy Hurrell, Celtic harpist Kate Chadbourne, mandolinist-clarinetist Richard Yospin, violist Theresa Cleary, Gospel pianist & worship leader Tyronne Sutton, and numerous accomplished musicians from Lexington High School.

 Each year, Redeemer’s Adult choir participates in the Lexington Choral Festival, an ecumenical collaboration of 10-15 Lexington faith-based choruses who each present for the public a short individual program, and then join forces in a culminating combined performance of a major choral work.
 As a community outreach project one year our Adult choir joined forces with the chorus of Brookhaven-at-Lexington retirement community in a program celebrating “Life’s Journeys.”
 The combined 60-voice choir sang a Sunday morning service at Redeemer and a full length public concert at Brookhaven.

-The Atrium Singers rehearse Sunday mornings from 11:30am-11:50am (outside), September through mid-May, as an integral part of Redeemer’s Christian Formation program.
-All children in Grades 1 though 5 participate weekly, and all are invited to sing in the Singers’ monthly presentations during Sunday morning worship, and in the Advent Lessons and Carols Candlelight procession.
+The Atrium Singers rehearse Sunday mornings from 11:10 AM-11:30 AM, September through mid-May, as an integral part of Redeemer’s Christian Formation program.
+All children in Grades 1-5 participate, and all are invited to sing in the Singers’ presentations during Sunday morning worship, and in the Advent Lessons and Carols Candlelight procession.
 The Atrium Singers learn from memory a variety of music from the American, Anglican, ethnic, and folk traditions in a range of styles and languages, while developing confidence and skill in singing.
 Their repertoire currently includes selections in English, Latin, Spanish, and Xhosa.